Trauma is an injury - not a disorder. Trauma can heal.

 “Traumatic symptoms are not caused by the triggering event itself.
 They stem from the frozen residue of energy that has not been resolved and discharged in the nervous system” ~ Peter Levine

 When our capacity to defend ourselves by flight, fight, or freeze is not successful, we stay stuck in survival mode and we develop symptoms of trauma.
 The light and joy seems to go out of our life.
-By releasing the held energies of trauma with BCST, we invite light and joy back in and open the door to our body's ability to heal.
+By releasing the held impacts of trauma with BCST, we invite light and joy back in and open the door to our body's ability to heal.
 A natural state of calm, balance and harmony returns.

 Dissociation and acceleration creates suffering